kay1z7/finals/README.md

 1. Resize photo
 2. Make photo black/white
 3. Add a watermark

-Also has our uni's logo
+And has our uni's logo

 This is how it looks: